Huerte/Gitomation/Inspirational_Quote.md

 ### "What worries you, masters you." - John Locke
 ### "An un-examined life is not worth living." - Socrates
 ### "Attitude, not aptitude, determines altitude." - Zig Ziglar
+### "Courage Is a Love Affair with the Unknown" - Osho